 Single particles are lined up in a single line by hydro-dynamic focusing in an optical flow cell.
 This way, a sample flow in the middle and a surrounding sheath flow are created by means of pressure differences.
 The sheath flow creates a kind of fluid wall for the sample flow and prevents mechanical blockages.
 The cross section of the sample flow can be adjusted dynamically (by factor 35) with no changes to the mechanical parts.

 When a single particle crosses the laser beam, the light is scattered in all directions.
-Forward and sideward scattering of light are recorded simultaneously by means of two PMTs, and are analyzed in real-time after amplification and digitization.
+Forward and sideward scattering of light are recorded simultaneously by means of two photomultipliers, and are analyzed in real-time after amplification and digitization.

 SPLS-Technology® enables you to get a deep insight into complex nano- and submicro-particulate systems, which helps you to design tailored particles and dispersions.